Etheric Studies Glossary of Terms

 Presentiment: The sense that something is about to happen in the next few moments as opposed to sometimes in the future.
 In parapsychology, studies indicate that a person will unconsciously react to a stimulus just before it is delivered.
 When the response is in reference to an event that occurs in the near future (seconds, minutes), it is referred to as presentiment, however, if the event is relatively more in the future (hours, years)), this is usually referred to as precognition.

 Prime Imperative: This is a rather flamboyant way of saying that the one purpose everyone seems to share is to gain understanding from experience.
-This concept is fundamental to the Implicit Cosmology.
+This concept is fundamental to the Pragmatic Model of Reality.
 That is, the first cause of reality (Source) exists as curiosity about its nature, the nature of reality and its relationship with reality. and reality is an expression of Source.
 Those are also the three questions of the Seeker’s Way.

 Progression: The etheric equivalent of physical time is the degree to which an initial state has been realized by a potential final state.
-In the Implicit Cosmology, curiosity is modeled as the initial state of reality (First Cause or Source).
+In the Pragmatic Model, curiosity is modeled as the initial state of reality (First Cause or Source).
 The degree to which curiosity has been satisfied with understanding is considered a measure of progression.

 Pseudoskeptic: Pseudoskeptic or false skeptic is a term that refers to people who reject ideas without examination if they do not seem to be supported by mainstream science.
 The more common term is “Skeptic.”

 Psi Field (parapsychology): A field of propagation for Psi that is an emergent characteristic of the physical.
-In the sense that here is everywhere, information in the Psi Field is everywhere available; holography-like.
+In the holographic sense that “here is everywhere,” information in the Psi Field is everywhere available.
 Similar to the Akashic Field in Hinduism, information is thought to be retained in the Psi Field.

-Psi Field (metacausal): A field of propagation for Psi that is a local aspect of the etheric.
-Information in the Psi Field (and the etheric) is accessible in the sense that everywhere is here.
+Psi Field (metacausal): A field of propagation for Psi that is a local aspect of the etheric (greater reality or reality field).
+Information in the Psi Field (and the etheric) is accessible in the sense that “everywhere is here.”
 The Psi Field is modeled here as a dimensionless singularity that is conceptually infinitely large.
-Information exists only in the worldview of life fields.
+Information exists only in the worldview of life fields and as expressed as thoughtforms.

 Psi Functioning: The expression of intention to either cause a change in reality (via a thoughtform) or access information (represented in thoughtforms).